DakotaLMartinez/tvmaze_api_gem/README.md

 This command takes your local changes and pushes them to the remote version of the branch (in this case your GitHub repository)

 You'll also want to take a look at the README.md file that was created for you and add any relevant information there.
 For example, if your project relies on an API, you can add instructions here on how to access the API documentation and get an API key if necessary.

+## Terminology to Review and Understand How to Use

+- Class
+- Instance
+- method
+- iteration
+- self
+- variable
+- variable scope
+- class method
+- instance method
+- class variable
+- instance variable
+- local variable
+- Truthy
+- Falsey
+- Conditional Logic (if statements)
+- Loops (While, until, loop...)
+- Return values (implicit returns)
+- How to figure out what a method returns
+- What Ruby methods return (puts, each, collect, etc.)